AdobeDocs/workfront.en/help/reports-and-dashboards/reports/text-mode/create-or-statements-in-filters-text-mode.md

    </div>
   </div> </li>
  <li> <p style="text-align: left;">The name of the fields or the attributes you reference in a filter must be written in camel case.
 For information about camel case, see <a href="../../../reports-and-dashboards/reports/text-mode/text-mode-syntax-overview.md" class="MCXref xref" xrefformat="{para}">Text mode syntax overview</a>.</p> </li>
  <li> <p style="text-align: left;">When you refer to custom fields in an OR filter, you must insert DE: between the OR modifier syntax and the name of the custom field.
-You must spell the name of the custom field as it appears in the <span>Workfront</span> interface.</p>
+You must spell the name of the custom field as it appears in the Workfront interface.</p>
   <div class="example" data-mc-autonum="<b>Example: </b>">
    <span class="autonumber"><span><b>Example: </b></span></span>
    <p>To filter for tasks that have a Status of New OR a Percent Complete lower than 100% OR a custom field called "Account Type" with a value of "Equal", use the following text mode code:</p>